jodstrcil/jodstrcil.github.io/content/posts/wrong-question-estimation.md

 So how can we challenge the time we are dedicating to a task?
 We need to revisit the wording but first it is important to acknowledge a few things:

 1. You need to truly believe your team is doing their best and trying to finish tasks as soon as possible
-2. The time to finish a task may or not match with an estimation.
+2. The time to finish a task may or may not match with an estimation.
 The estimation is not the source of truth
 3. Words matter

-Taking this into account, when you communicate your concerns (we all know time is a limited resource), make sure you recognize that now, there is more information about the task and everyone has realized it is bigger (not that it is taking longer) and that probably has been misestimated.
-The concern shouldn’t be “Can you do it faster?” but rather “Can we break down the task so we can deliver value sooner?”
-Something that could sound like:

-- ”This task is more complex than expected (that means it is not on you, anyone will take longer to finish it).
-Do you think we can split it?“
+Taking this into account, when you communicate your concerns (we all know time is a limited resource), make sure you recognize that now, there is more information about the task and everyone has realized it is bigger (not that it is taking longer) and that probably it has been misestimated.
+The concern shouldn't be “Can you do it faster?” but rather “Is there something we can do to reduce the complexity so we can deliver value sooner?” - that means it is not on you, anyone will take longer to finish it.

 Learning from misestimated tasks can also help to better assess complex tasks.
 You can reflect with your team if there was something you missed and how you can prevent it from happening in the future, although bear in mind that unknown unknowns are quite hard to predict.
 Nevertheless, identifying known unknowns can be a good exercise to calibrate the confidence on the estimation by checking if part of the task is new to the team, and can be a source of risk.

 A healthy culture is built on a foundation of trust.
 Asking why a task is not done in an estimated time can be an oversimplified question that ignores the complexity of creating software and by doing so it causes people addressing the task to feel that their capability is in doubt.
 In most cases **tasks don’t take longer than expected, tasks are more complex than expected**.
 Assuming misestimation and learning from it can provide insightful information to increase the confidence in next estimations, and also actively nourish a trust culture.